City of Bagdad: Capture and sinking

 On the morning of 11 July, City of Bagdad was about 400 nmi west of Addu Atoll when she sighted what appeared to be a Dutch cargo ship, at a range of about 3+1/2 nmi.
 It was Atlantis in disguise, which closed on City of Bagdad, and then raised the German war ensign, raised signal flags ordering City of Bagdad to stop, and fired two warning shots.
 The British ship's Master, Captain J Armstrong White, disregarded the instruction, and ordered his wireless telegraphist to transmit the distress signal "QQQQ", meaning "A Q-ship is attacking me".

 Atlantis started transmitting with her more powerful radio, which jammed the latter part of City of Bagdads distress signal.
 She also opened fire again.
 Her first salvo felled City of Bagdads foremast, and with it her radio aerial.
 The second destroyed her radio room, wounding her wireless telegraphist.
 Two lascars were killed.
 Captain White gave the order to heave to and abandon ship.
 He also gathered City of Bagdads confidential documents, to be destroyed or thrown overboard to prevent their capture.
 Atlantis ceased fire, and signalled City of Bagdads crew to remain aboard their ship.
 In fear, the lascar crew disregarded the German order.
 Captain White interrupted dealing with the confidential documents in order to try to calm the crew, who continued to lower the lifeboats and abandon ship.

-A US Liberty ship, the Prudential Steamship Corporation's Eastern Guide, received City of Bagdads incomplete signal.
+A US cargo ship, the Prudential Steamship Corporation's Eastern Guide, received City of Bagdads incomplete signal.
 Her wireless telegraphist replied "Who shelled by?"
 Atlantis wireless operator replied that all was well, but Eastern Guides wireless telegraphist recognised that the reply was from a different transmitter.
 He told Atlantis to stop transmitting, and repeated the question.
 However, a shore-based radio station then interrupted, and ordered Eastern Guide to stop transmitting.